rosoareslv/SED99/index.md

 ## Welcome to the SED99 project!

-###What is it?
+### What is it?

-SED99 is a dataset with the objective of promoting studies in the area of Software Evolution in its various aspects, with theses characteristics:
+SED99 is a dataset with the objective of promoting studies in the area of Software Evolution in its various aspects, with these characteristics:

 - To cover 15 moments of a Open Source project life cycle, divided for a period of 5 years (2015 - 2019) quarterly (until last commit in April, August and December)
-- With varied Open Source project's magnitudes (size, LOC, software objective, etc) to heterogenize SED99
+- With varied Open Source project's magnitudes (size, LOC, software objective, etc) to heterogenize the dataset
-- Generic application not only in the area of Software Evolution
+- Generic application not only in the area of Software Evolution, but IA, data mining, etc.

 ### How to access